 Haodex was incorporated in December 2017 and currently employs 21 people across its operations.
-For FY2019 Haodex Group's revenue was primarily generated from the provision of software services.
-Investors should note that the Company does not intend to actively pursue the software services aspect of the business, though it may continue to receive fees for this service.
+For FY2019 Haodex Group's revenue was primarily generated from the provision of software services, however these services are no longer being provided.

 In January 2019, the Company invested into a retail omnichannel solutions business model, creating its own proprietary e-commerce platform and is shifting the core business away from its white labelling services.
-The Company's retail marketplace business is comprised of 2 websites - MonkeyKing and BulkBuy.
+The Company's retail marketplace business is comprised of 2 websites - MonkeyKing and BulkBuv.